yast/yast-network/doc/network-ng.md

 in a set of smaller classes (one for each time of connection) under {Y2Network::Sysconfig::ConnectionConfigReaders}.

-{Y2Network::Sysconfig::InterfacesWriter}, {Y2Network::Sysconfig::DNSWriter} and
+{Y2Network::ConfigWriters::InterfacesWriter}, {Y2Network::ConfigWriters::DNSWriter} and
 {Y2Network::Sysconfig::ConnectionConfigWriter}, including smaller classes under {Y2Network::Sysconfig::ConnectionConfigWriters}, are involved in writing the configuration.

-Last but not least, there are additional classes like {Y2Network::Sysconfig::RoutesFile} and {Y2Network::Sysconfig::InterfaceFile} which abstract the details of reading/writing `ifroute` and `ifcfg` files.
+Last but not least, there are additional classes like {CFA::RoutesFile} and {CFA::InterfaceFile}
+which abstract the details of reading/writing `ifroute` and `ifcfg` files.

 #### AutoYaST